it-projects-llc/tg-addons/tg_event/README.rst

  Events Organization modifications for Tribal Gathering
 ========================================================

-* In event form added field to set partners for subscribing in registrations records
+* In event form the field "Subscribe In Registrations" is added to set the partners for subscribing in event registration records

 Credits
 =======